zoeskan/MCB185/PYTHON_REFERENCE.md

 ## Variables ##

 In Python, variables are given a type as they are created.
-There is no way to create a variable without a type.
+There is no way to create a variable without a type, but once a variable has been created with one type, it can be reassigned to another type.

 ```
 n = 1               # integer